Business Growth

 Published April 11, 2026 · Updated April 11, 2026 · By EZ Pool Biller Team

-Albuquerque is a smaller pool market than Phoenix or Las Vegas, but it's growing, less saturated, and presents unique technical challenges that reward expertise.
+Albuquerque is a smaller pool market than Phoenix or Las Vegas, but it is growing, less saturated, and technically demanding in ways that reward expertise.
 The metro area — including Rio Rancho, Corrales, Los Lunas, and Bernalillo — has approximately 50,000 residential swimming pools, and new construction continues to add inventory as the city's population grows.

-What makes Albuquerque different from other Southwest pool markets is the combination of high altitude, extremely hard water, significant temperature swings, and aggressive water conservation culture.
-Pool service technicians who understand these factors deliver better results and justify higher rates than generalists operating on autopilot.
+What makes Albuquerque different from other Southwest pool markets is the mix of high altitude, extremely hard water, sharp temperature swings, and a strong water conservation mindset.
+Pool service technicians who understand those conditions deliver better results and can justify stronger rates than generalists who treat every market the same.

 This guide covers the Albuquerque market from a pool service operator's perspective: the technical challenges, seasonal patterns, pricing, competition, and how to build a profitable operation in this growing market.